ExtremeFLOW/neko/doc/pages/user-file.md

 ### Running on GPUs {#user-file_tips_running-on-gpus}

 When running on GPUs, special care must be taken when user certain user functions.
+The short explanation is that the device (GPU) has its own memory and cannot directly access the memory on the host (CPU).
+This means that data and more specifically arrays must be copied manually from the host to the device (see [device_memcpy](https://neko.cfd/docs/d6/dac/interfacedevice_1_1device__memcpy.html)).

+@note In some cases, data transfer via `device_memcpy` is avoidable.
+Neko has some device math functions implemented that operate directly on device arrays.
+If you can decompose whatever operations you are performing on your arrays in your user function into a set of instructions from the `math` module (e.g. `cadd`, `cfill`, `sub2`, ...), you may use the corresponding `device_math` functions to [offload work to the GPU](#accelerators_offload-work).
+See the [fluid forcing code snippet](#user-file_user-f) for a simple example.
+For more advanced examples, see the [rayleigh-benard example](https://github.com/ExtremeFLOW/neko/blob/49925b7a04a638259db3b1ddd54349ca57f5d207/examples/rayleigh-benard/rayleigh.f90#L96) or the [tgv example](https://github.com/ExtremeFLOW/neko/blob/49925b7a04a638259db3b1ddd54349ca57f5d207/examples/tgv/tgv.f90#L146).

+@note In Neko, variables that refer to device arrays are usually suffixed with `_d`.
+For example, the `field_t` type has an attribute `x` that is allocated on the host (CPU) and `x_d` that refers to the array allocated on the device (GPU).

-To understand why, let us have a look at the [fluid initial condition code snippet](#user-file_user-ic):
+To illustrate this, let us have a look at the [fluid initial condition code snippet](#user-file_user-ic):

 ```.f90